andypeel/katacoda-scenarios/build-a-ReactJS-UI/step3.md

 ``````

 Go and check the web page, and observe the data is coming from the data held in the `cat` variable.

+Make sure youve changed every single field and you can see it reflected in the Card on the web page.